Kevin Walby

 The Social Sciences and Humanities Research Council of Canada (SSHRC), the Canadian Institutes of Health Research (CIHR), and the Office of the Privacy Commissioner of Canada (OPC) have funded his research.
 Walby’s research interests fall into five areas.

-On the topic of (1) policing, security, surveillance, with Randy K. Lippert Walby is working on a SSHRC Insight Development project regarding corporate security and a SSHRC Insight Grant project on paid duty policing and private sponsorship of public police, resulting in Police Funding, Dark Money, and the Greedy Institution (Routledge, 2022) as well as several journal articles.
+Walby has published widely on the topic of (1) policing, security, surveillance.
+With Randy K. Lippert Walby has worked on a SSHRC Insight Development project regarding corporate security and a SSHRC Insight Grant project on paid duty policing and private sponsorship of public police, resulting in Police Funding, Dark Money, and the Greedy Institution (Routledge, 2022) as well as several journal articles.
 With Randy Lippert he is co-editor of Policing Cities: Urban Securitization and Regulation in a 21st Century World (Routledge, 2013) and Corporate Security in the 21st Century: Theory and Practice in International Perspective (Palgrave, 2014).
 He is co-author with R.K.
 Lippert of Municipal Corporate Security in International Context (2015, Routledge) as well as A Criminology of Policing and Security Frontiers (Bristol University Press, 2019).
 Lippert and Walby are also editors of National Security, Surveillance, and Terror: Canada and Australia in Comparative Perspective (Palgrave, 2017).
 Walby is also conducting research on conservation officer policing, Royal Canadian Mounted Police (RCMP) and Canadian Security Intelligence Service (CSIS) security intelligence work, and public video surveillance.
 His articles on policing, security, and surveillance appear in Antipode, Alternatives, British Journal of Criminology, Labor History, Security Dialogue, Policing and Society, Australian & New Zealand Journal of Criminology, Current Issues in Criminal Justice, Criminology and Criminal Justice, Law & Social Inquiry, Social & Legal Studies, Crime, Law & Social Change, Law, Culture and the Humanities, Surveillance and Society, Media, Culture, and Society, Security Journal, Sociology, Current Sociology, International Sociology, Social Movement Studies, Canadian Journal of Criminology and Criminal Justice, Canadian Journal of Law and Society, Canadian Journal of Sociology, Canadian Review of Sociology, Law & Policy and more.
 He also received SSHRC funding (2019-2021) to examine police communications and rhetoric in Canada, which led to several journal articles.
 He is co-editor of Disarm, Defund, Dismantle: Police Abolition in Canada (BTL Press, 2022) and (with Alex Luscombe) Private Influences, Privatization, and Criminal Justice in Canada, forthcoming (UBC Press, 2022).
+Walby has conducted research on data brokers in the US and elsewhere.
+With Marcus Sibley, he is working on a SSHRC IDG to examine community safety groups in Canada.
+With Mary Adedayo, he is working on a SSHRC IDG to examine police use of technology in Canada.

 Walby’s research on (2) representations of crime and criminality has two components.
 The first component involves theorizing the late 19th-century rise and early 21st-century resurgence of biological theories of crime.
 These articles appearing in Criminology & Criminal Justice and The Journal of Theoretical and Philosophical Criminology concern bio-criminological claims about the etiology of ‘criminal man’.
 The main component examines representations of crime and punishment in prison, jail, police and courthouse museums.
 His articles in the British Journal of Criminology, Theoretical Criminology, Crime, Media, Culture, Critical Criminology, Contemporary Justice Review, Tourist Studies, Qualitative Inquiry, and Punishment & Society focus on representations of criminality, penal museums, and prison tours (also see the co-edited special section of the Journal of Prisoners on Prisons concerning prison tours).
 With Justin Piché, J. Wilson and S. Hodgkinson he is editor of the Handbook of Prison Tourism (Palgrave, 2017).
-With Justin Piché, he is working on a 5-year SSHRC Insight Grant project that examines prison, jail, police and court museums.
+With Justin Piché, he has worked on a 5-year SSHRC Insight Grant project that examines prison, jail, police and court museums.
+With Justin Piché and Linda Mussell, he is working on a SSHRC IDG on carceral escape rooms.
 For the website, see: https://www.carceralculturescarcerales.ca

-Dr. Walby is also part of the Walls to Bridges Collective at the University of Winnipeg.
-For the website, see https://www.uwinnipeg.ca/walls-to-bridges/index.html
+Dr. Walby is also part of the Walls to Bridges (W2B) Collective at the University of Winnipeg.
+Walby was centrally involved in organizing the first W2B training in Manitoba for new W2B instructors.
+Contact Walby for more info on W2B in Manitoba.
+For the website, see: https://www.uwinnipeg.ca/walls-to-bridges/index.html

 On the topic of (4) the body, sexuality, and emotional labour, Walby is author of Touching Encounters: Sex, Work, and Male-for-Male Internet Escorting (University of Chicago Press, 2012).
 Drawing on interviews with male escorts from Montréal, Toronto, Ottawa, New York (USA) and London (UK), Touching Encounters explores labeling, stigma, and male escort relationships with clients.
 Findings from this research appear in Qualitative Research.
 A chapter appeared in an Italian edited collection on sexual scripting theory.
 Walby is also co-editor of Emotions Matter: a Relational Approach to Emotions with D. Spencer and A. Hunt (University of Toronto Press, 2012).
-He has also published on emotion work and body work in tree planting and circus aerialism.
+He has also published on emotion work, body work, and gender in tree planting and circus aerialism.

 Courses: